Paratransit Peer Review

 How will RTD ensure it fully engages all members of the community who depend on its paratransit services?

 RTD has provided multiple communications to currently registered paratransit customers about the engagement process.
 Over the last six months, information and updates have been emailed to customers and provided using the agency’s interactive voice response (IVR) telephone system.
-IVR allows customers without access to email to receive a phone call with a pre-recorded message.
-Additionally, the RTD has provided updates during Board meetings and posted information on its website at rtd-denver.com/paratransit-peer-review.
+IVR allows customers without access to email to receive a text or phone call with a pre-recorded message.
+Additionally, RTD has provided updates during Board meetings and posted information on its website at rtd-denver.com/paratransit-peer-review.

 Paratransit customers are encouraged to review information and updates shared with them to learn about upcoming feedback opportunities.
 Also, customers are invited to share feedback using the online form that is currently available on this webpage.
 In late September, RTD sent a survey to a sampling of registered paratransit customers who actively use the services to solicit their feedback.
+An outreach form was also sent to all paratransit customers in early December, soliciting feedback about the proposed recommendations.
+That outreach form will remain open until mid January.
+Two virtual outreach meetings have also been scheduled for December.

 When will final recommendations be available for review by the community?